-Since the last local elections in 2014 there have been no further legislative changes to the rules on election spending and donations that apply at local elections.
+Since the last local elections in 2019 the spending limits that apply at local elections have been revised in line with changes in the consumer price index.
+There have been no further legislative changes to the rules on election spending and donations that apply at local elections.
 These guidelines reflect the position as it currently stands: -

-- Depending on the population of the local electoral area concerned the spending limit for candidates at the 2019 local elections will be either €13,000, €11,500 or €9,750; - The maximum donation that may be accepted by a member of a local authority or a local election candidate is €1,000; - The threshold above which donations must be reported by candidates is €600; - The maximum amount that can be accepted as an anonymous donation is €100; - A candidate at a local election or a member of a local authority who receives, a monetary donation of more than €100 must open and maintain a political donations account in a financial institution in the State; - There is a ban on the acceptance of a donation in excess of €200 from a corporate donor unless the donor has registered with the Standards in Public Office Commission and a statement is furnished to the recipient confirming that the donation has been approved by the corporate donor concerned; - There is a ban on the acceptance of any cash donation over €200; - Where a donation is given through an intermediary, the identity of the person on whose behalf the donation is made must be provided to the recipient.
+- Depending on the population of the local electoral area concerned the spending limit for candidates at the 2024 local elections will be either €15,350, €13,600 or €11,500; - The maximum donation that may be accepted by a member of a local authority or a local election candidate is €1,000; - The threshold above which donations must be reported by candidates is €600; - The maximum amount that can be accepted as an anonymous donation is $\in 100$; - A candidate at a local election or a member of a local authority who receives, a monetary donation of more than €100 must open and maintain a political donations account in a financial institution in the State; - There is a ban on the acceptance of a donation in excess of €200 from a corporate donor unless the donor has registered with the Standards in Public Office Commission and a statement is furnished to the recipient confirming that the donation has been approved by the corporate donor concerned; - There is a ban on the acceptance of any cash donation over €200; - Where a donation is given through an intermediary, the identity of the person on whose behalf the donation is made must be provided to the recipient.
 It is an offence to fail to provide this information.